Axway/amplify-central/content/en/docs/manage_compliance/_index.md

 | spectral-documentation          |  v1.3.1  |
 | spectral-url-versioning         |  v1.0.6  |

 The system has a built-in `default-design-ruleset` which validates OpenAPI and AsyncAPI specifications.
-These rulesets are included with the integration of the Spectral Javascript API library ( [@stoplight/spectral-core] (https://www.npmjs.com/package/@stoplight/spectral-core)) version 1.18.3.
-This rulesets are configured as follows.
+These rulesets are included with the integration of the Spectral Javascript API library [@stoplight/spectral-core](https://www.npmjs.com/package/@stoplight/spectral-core) version 1.18.3.
+These rulesets are configured as follows.

 ```yaml
 extends: ["spectral:oas", "spectral:asyncapi"]